Sharapov-Vladimir/WebApp/README.md

 # WebApp

 WebApp is a pet-project that was made as a web store with possibility to make an order , manage the store and handle orders.
-Tap the link https://webapp20210329000024.azurewebsites.net/ to check out this app.

 # Functionality